-For Lateef, logging is simple.
+For Lateef Dada (not real name), logging is simple.
 One moment he is shown a tree, and the next, he cuts it down.
 In a forest near Ora community, in the Ido/Osi Local Government Area of Ekiti State, Lateef is felling a Heayodendron tree.
-His chainsaw tears the trunk, screaming more with every inch deeper.
+His chainsaw tears the trunk, screaming more every inch deeper.

 A timber trader had told me trees are just like human beings.
 “They die just like humans,” Olabode said at a sawmill in Ado Ekiti, “and young trees sprout like babies.”
 For half an hour, he would take me through the process of logging in the state.

 LOGGING HAS RULES BUT ILLEGAL LOGGERS DON’T CARE

 First, you search the forests, said Olabode.
 After finding a choice tree, you negotiate with the landowner and pay.
 The receipt will be presented to the Timber Contractors and Saw-millers Association to get an Owner’s Conscience (OC), which shows that a tree is duly bought, and at the state State Forestry Commission, the OC is presented to get a Tree Inspection Certificate (TIC) and a permit.
 At this point, you can fell a tree, but not evacuate it yet.

 Government does not expect logs out of the forest until guards have issued an evacuation permit after ascertaining adherence to all logging regulations in the state.
 Part of the regulations prohibit the exploitation of fruit and under-girth trees.
 “But illegal loggers don’t care,” Olabode said.
 “They can fell a tree the size of a stick and get two or three planks.
 They don’t pay tariffs, so they have no worries.”